Hmac Based Authentication

 that can be used in the Postman

-tool (Graphical UI tool to call APIs).
+graphical API workbench tool.
 Place the following script in the Pre-request Script

 section of your Postman Taurus-PROTECT setup, and make sure to store a valid apiKey